-Media literacy EXPANDS traditional literacy to include reading and writing in new forms like online text, digital video production, coding and social networks.
+Media literacy EXPANDS traditional literacy to include reading and writing in new forms like online text, digital video production, coding and all of the ways we communicate and interact with others online.

-Our primary goals for the Media Literacy Cluster* are to teach students age-appropriate digital skills, and then engage those skills through activities, projects, critical analysis of media texts, and research connected to content from the Common Core-based K-5 curriculum.
+Our primary goals for the Media Literacy Cluster are to teach students age-appropriate digital skills and engage those skills through activities and projects that involve critical thinking about how we create and interact with different media.

 - Technical Computer skills (keyboarding, word processing, coding, image & video editing, online presentation software)